thundercore/developers-portal/docs-en/guideline-submit.md

 ---
 id: guideline-submit
-title: Submit guideline for Dapp
+title: Submit guideline for DApp
 ---
-## Dapp submit
+## DApp submit
-You should follow this guideline before submit your Dapp to [TT-Radar](https://dapps.thundercore.com/submit).
+You should follow this guideline before submitting your DApp to [TT-Radar](https://dapps.thundercore.com/submit).

 ## Cover The Carousel Banner Ad Size
 The ThunderCore system will serve banner ad size across the platform.
-The main banner ad size is as follow:
+The main banner ad size is as follows:

 ![guideline_1](assets/img/guideline/guideline_1.png)